Spiritual, Moral, Social & Cultural Education

 Our school provides high standards in pupils’ social and cultural development through the curriculum and everyday life experiences.
 There are many opportunities for pupils to expand their interests and experiences as well as their social and cultural awareness.
 Our aim is for pupils to converse confidently with each other with mutual respect.
 Both the content of the curriculum and styles of teaching and learning encourage an increasingly mature and sophisticated response to personal experience and social issues.
 Links with the wider community are growing and contribute to pupils’ social and cultural development.

-Evidence of the ways in which we deliver our spiritual, moral, social and cultural guidance through the ethos of the school:
+We deliver our spiritual, moral, social and cultural [SMSC] guidance through the ethos of the school via:

 Spiritual development - promotion through other aspects of school life.
 Extra curricular activities contribute to spiritual development in a number of ways: